Schnitzel: Lebanon

 In Lebanon, the dish is normally called escalope.
-Escalope is a French term and is a broader category of beaten, breaded meat of which Schnitzel is a type of.
-While schnitzels are fried, escalopes need not be, even though it most commonly is.
-Lebanon likely adopted the French term during the French mandate period of Lebanon.
+Escalope is a French term and is a broader category of beaten, breaded meat of which Schnitzel is a type.
+While schnitzels are fried, escalopes need not be, even though they most commonly are.
+Lebanon likely adopted the French term during the French mandate period.

 Turkey

 In Turkey, the dish is spelled schnitzelm, şinitzel, or şnitzel and pronounced in a similar way to German.
-It is made of chicken, and is usually served with rice, French fries, or pasta.
+It is made of chicken and is usually served with rice, French fries, or pasta.
 Sometimes, it may have grilled cheese in it.
 It is often cooked at home, as it is an easy-to-do kind of food, but some restaurants have it on their menus.

 North America

 Canada

-In Canada, Schnitzel is often referred to simply as Veal Cutlet or Chicken Cutlet, breaded and fried.
+In Canada, Schnitzel is often referred to simply as veal cutlet or chicken cutlet, breaded and fried.
 Often with Italian tomato sauce, parmigiana cheese or mozzarella cheese.
 It is often topped with red peppers and it is very commonly served as a sandwich.

 Mexico

 In Mexico, Schnitzel is commonly referred to as milanesa.
 Milanesas are eaten in some regions, often in a torta (a sandwich made with bolillo or telera bread).
-In northern Baja California, Sonora, Sinaloa, and Chihuahua (due to U.S influence), it features lettuce, tomato, and mayonnaise like a traditional sandwich, but the milanesa is also common in these regions as the main course of a meal.
+In northern Baja California, Sonora, Sinaloa, and Chihuahua (due to U.S. influence), it features lettuce, tomato, and mayonnaise like a traditional sandwich, but the milanesa is also common in these regions as the main course of a meal.
 The milanesa memela napolitana is made with a thick fried tortilla with a milanesa on top, with ham, tomato sauce and grated cheese.
 In Mexico, milanesa usually refers to the preparation method; any type of meat that is pounded thin, breaded and fried might be referred to as a milanesa.
 In the northern state of Nuevo León, perhaps due to the influence of German and Czech immigrants, the dish known as milanesa is extremely popular and stands on its own as a main dish in most restaurants.
 It is usually served with french fries, refried beans, rice, and a lettuce salad.

 United States

 Fried cutlets are a popular convenience meal; they can be purchased pre-cooked and frozen, and heated at home.

 The pork tenderloin sandwich, popular in the Midwest, is made from a breaded pork tenderloin and is very similar to schnitzel.
-Chicken fried steak, also called country fried steak, is nearly identical to schnitzel.
-It is a breaded and deep fried beef steak.
-The beef is a generally a shoulder or a round cut, rather than an expensive loin or rib steak.
+Chicken-fried steak, also called country-fried steak, is nearly identical to schnitzel.
+It is a breaded and deep-fried beef steak.
+The beef is generally a shoulder or a round cut, rather than an expensive loin or rib steak.
 It is usually served with white gravy.